ohata-toast/RDS-FOR-POSTGRESQL/en/db-instance.md

 The following tasks use the I/O capacity of the data storage, which may degrade the performance of DB instances during the process.

 * Backup a single DB instance
+* High availability configuration of a single DB instance
 * Create a read replica
 * Rebuild a read replica
+* Rebuild a candidate master
 * Restore to a certain point in time
+* 단일 DB 인스턴스에서 백업 후 오브젝트 스토리지로 백업 파일 내보내기

+### High Avilability

+High availability DB instances increase availability and data durability, and provide a fault-tolerant database.
+High availability DB instances consist of a master, a candidate master, and are created in different availability zones.
+A candidate master is a DB instance that is prepared for failure and is not normally available.
+For highly available DB instances, backups are performed on the candidate master to avoid performance degradation due to backups.
+You can see the various features provided by the High Availability DB Instance in [High Availability DB Instance](db-instance/#_1).

 ### Information